 Trip prices are correct at the time of the products going live, however are subject to confirmation at the time of booking.
 All trip information is correct at time of trips going live, however are subject to change - please confirm all details at time of booking.

-Double-share option not available for trips to South America, Costa Rica, Mexico, Alaska, Hawaii, South Africa, Kenya & Tanzania, Botswana, Zambia or for any holiday & cruise combination, or in Asia and Eastern Mediterranean except Highlights of Turkey (without cruise) & Best of Turkey.
+Twin-share option not available for trips to South America, Costa Rica, Mexico, Alaska, Hawaii, South Africa, Kenya & Tanzania, Botswana, Zambia or for any holiday & cruise combination, or in Asia and Eastern Mediterranean except Highlights of Turkey (without cruise) & Best of Turkey.
 It's also not available on Small Group trips.
-Guided Vacations included in this restriction are Newfoundland and Labrador (DNLA) as well as Panama, the Canal & Beyond (LPAN).
+Guided Vacations included in this restriction are Newfoundland and Labrador (DNLA).
+Does not apply to trips operated by Inspiring Journeys & our Mini-stays.

 For trips that are part of our Guaranteed Room Share, please note that there is a no smoking policy in all shared rooms.
 Solo travel is not accepted on guided Family Experiences holidays unless traveling as part of a family group.